-In July 2018, a subsidiary entered into a sales contract with a new customer to sell fire prevention equipment for a two-year period.
-As part of the negotiations, a variation was made to the standard terms and conditions to sell the equipment to this customer on consignment basis, under which allows the Group does not relinquish control of the consigned product until it is sold to an end customer.
-However, the subsidiary continued to recognise revenue at the point of delivery of the products to the customer instead of deferring the revenue recognition until the customer has sold the goods (i.e. before the goods were sold and control transferred to the customer).
+In July 2022, a subsidiary entered into a sales contract with a new customer to sell fire prevention equipment for a two-year period.
+As part of the negotiations, a variation was made to the standard terms and conditions to sell the equipment to this customer on a consignment basis, under which the Group does not relinquish control of the consigned product until it is sold to an end customer.
+However, the subsidiary (continued) to recognise revenue at the point before control transferred to the end customer).
 As a consequence, revenue was overstated.
-In January 2020, the subsidiary conducted a detailed review of the terms and conditions of its sales contracts and discovered the error.
+In January 2024, the subsidiary conducted a detailed review of the terms and conditions of its sales contracts and discovered the error.